tjheslin1/sunday-arcana-recruitment/doc.md

 You can use your Channel Divinity to reassert the benefits of devotion to your diety.

-As an action, you present your holy symbol, and your followers that can see or hear you within 30 feet are bolstered within a divine confidence.
-With this your followers will not leave their party out of fear, a possible result when rolling on an _Adventure failure_ table in [Appendix A](#p4), during their next adventure.
+As an action, you present your holy symbol and followers that can see or hear you within 30 feet are bolstered with a divine confidence.

+With this your followers will not leave their party out of fear, possiblly as a result when rolling on an _Adventure failure_ table in [Appendix A](#p4), during their next adventure.

 ## Druid